Sam B. Woods papers

 Biographical Note

-Samuel B. Woods married Mellue [Melluyma] C. Vilmer on March 15, 1882 in Lake County, and they had three children: Harold E., Whilma, and Margaret.
-He was a farmer, who specialized in dairy farming, and writer.
-He wrote "WOODS: The First Hundred Years of Lake Co., Indiana, as lived and acted by Bartlett Woods and family and Sam B. Woods and family" in 1936, as well as many newspaper articles and opinion pieces.
+Woods married Melluyma C. Vilmer (1857-1936) on March 15, 1882 in Lake County, and they had three children: Harold E.(1883-1908), Whilma, and Margaret Ann (1892-1966).
+He was a farmer, who specialized in dairy farming, and a writer.
+He wrote Woods: The First Hundred Years of Lake Co., Indiana, as Lived and Acted by Bartlett Woods and family and Sam B. Woods and Family in 1936, as well as many newspaper articles and opinion pieces.
 Woods died in 1956 and is buried in the Maplewood Historic Cemetery in Crown Point, Indiana.
 The Hammond High School Junior Historical Society was known as the Sam B. Woods Society in 1952.

 Sources: